wiktor-falek/poe-discord-messages/README.md

 Tired of sitting in front of your pc all day waiting for a big trade?

-Do you wish you could just relax in your bed and get a discord
+Do you wish you could just relax on your couch and receive

-notification whenever someone wants to buy your item?
+a discord message whenever someone wants to buy your item?